 In 2025 he published two peer-reviewed articles in Disability and Society, the leading journal in the field.
 The first examines Disabled People's Organisations and the case for a new frontier in user-led advocacy.
 The second explores the use of artificial intelligence as a tool for Disabled scholars.

-He serves as a guest editor and contributor to Disability and Society and is beginning a degree-level course in epistemology.
+He serves as a guest editor and contributor to Disability and Society.

 The Virtual Disabled People's Movement is the practical expression of everything he has learned.
 It is not a research project about what Disabled People's organisations should be.
 It is an attempt to build one that lives up to those principles, with technology that makes the governance guarantees structural and permanent.